WPMedia/arc-themes-blocks/README.md

 ### `npm run lint:changed-feature-branch`

 Similar to `npm run test:changed-feature-branch`, this runs on pre-push and within the GitHub Workflow.
 It will run `eslint` on all code that have changed since the last commit on the target release branch.
 See the `.eslintignore` and the `.eslintrc.js` for the configuration.

+### `npm run lint:changed-feature-branch:fix`

+Using `npm run lint:changed-feature-branch` logic, but will also fix any potential problems using ESlint's [`--fix` flag](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix).
+Note that there are some errors and warnings that cannot be fixed automatically, so this command will not fix all issues.

+### `npm run format`

+Run [`prettier`](https://prettier.io/docs/en/index.html) to format all files not excluded by `.prettierignore`.
+The `.prettierrc.js` opts into using tabs for accessibility.
+See [Prettier docs](https://prettier.io/docs/en/options.html#tabs) for more information.
+Prettier is run on pre-commit using `lint-staged` for changed files. `npx lint-staged` is called from the [Husky pre-commit file](./.husky/pre-commit).
+The pre-commit hook ensures that all of the files don't need to be formatted with each iteration.
+I'd also encourage downloading and using [the recommended VS Code extensions configured](./.vscode/extensions.json), specifically the [Prettier - Code formatter](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extension.

 ## Storybook Setup